bcgsc/ntEdit/README.md

   -h, --help            show this help message and exit --draft DRAFT         Draft genome assembly.
 Must be specified with exact FILE NAME.
 Ex: --draft myDraft.fa (FASTA, Multi-FASTA, and/or gzipped compatible),
                         REQUIRED
-  --reads READS         Prefix of reads file(s).All files in the working directory with the specified prefix will be used for polishing (fastq, fasta, gz, bz,
+  --reads READS         Prefix of reads file(s).
+All files in the working directory with the specified prefix will be used for polishing (fastq, fasta, gz, bz,
                         zip), REQUIRED
   -i {0,1,2,3,4,5}      Maximum number of insertion bases to try, range 0-5, [default=5] -d {0,1,2,3,4,5,6,7,8,9,10}